jdmonin/JSettlers2/doc/Readme.developer.md

 ## Current partially-done work

-- Refactor SOCMessage classes to use templates
+- Conversion from SOCMessage classes to Protobuf: Server, robots, client
-- Some SOCMessage classes (SOCGames, SOCJoinGameRequest) accept objects like SOCGame and parse/create them; over-the-network communication will always be strings only.
 - Search the source for `/*18N*/` and externalize those strings; see "I18N" section below